AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 ### Timeline

 (?)
 A timeline is a part of the Gantt chart where its elements (time intervals) are displayed.
-You can configure its background as well as the appearance of rows, columns, and header  – see [Timeline: Appearance](Timeline/Appearance) and [Header: Appearance](Timeline/Header#appearance).
+You can configure its background as well as the appearance of rows, columns, and header  – see [Timeline: Appearance](Timeline/Appearance) and [Timeline: Header](Timeline/Header#appearance).

 ### Elements